-(updated March 2024)
+(updated June 2024)

 Regular Admissions is the standard process by which students enter the College of Medicine.
 Students apply initially through the American Medical College Application Service (AMCAS).
 Upon receiving a verified AMCAS, we will invite applicants to submit a secondary application.
-All completed applications undergo holistic review, guided by the Core Competencies for Entering Medical Students that the AAMC has identified, that include consideration of academic performance, MCAT scores, letters of recommendation, essays, personal attributes, and experiences including but not limited to medicine, service, leadership, and research.
+All completed applications undergo holistic review, guided by the Premed Competencies for Entering Medical Students that the AAMC has identified, that include consideration of academic performance, MCAT scores, letters of recommendation, essays, personal attributes, and experiences including but not limited to medicine, service, leadership, and research.
 Applications are reviewed by the Assistant Dean for Admissions, faculty committee members and Office of Admissions staff, and competitive applicants are invited to interview.
-Each year, the College of Medicine matriculates approximately 125 students through Regular Admissions.
+Each year, the College of Medicine matriculates approximately 135 students through Regular Admissions.

 Requirements